jarodtaylor/ror-vite-tailwind/README.md

 ## Local Development Setup (optional)

-If you already meet the requirements above, you can jump straigh to the Getting Started section.
+If you meet the requirements above, you can jump straight to the Getting Started section.

 <details>